carolstran/cv/README.md

 <!-- **You can find a [single-page PDF](https://github.com/carolstran/cv/blob/master/one-pager/StranskyCV.pdf) version of my CV within this repo.** <br> But if you want a more detailed overview, you're in the right place! -->
 <!-- <br><br> -->

+## 📡 Objective

+As a writer and a web developer, my focus is to display and communicate information.
+I know how to present data that is clear and accurate, as well as how to program that material into effective, aesthetically pleasing digital interfaces.
+Journalism and computer science represent a new form of collaboration, and I’m excited to be working at the intersection.

 ## 👩‍💻 Industry Experience

 - **Frontend Developer** @ [Blacklane](https://www.blacklane.com/en) _(Mar 2018 - Present)_ <br>